Estimates of loss function concentration in noisy parametrized quantum circuits: Motivating examples

 where $H$ is an observable of the system.
-In this context, the presence of BP is diagnosed by studying the variance $\Varr$ of $\Loss$ for varying parameters $\theta$.
-In particular, we say that $\Loss$ suffers from BP if $\Varr \in O(e^{-\beta n})$, $\beta>0$, as in this case the loss function exponentially concentrate around its mean value in the number $n$ of qubits\footnote{It is worth mentioning that the term barren plateau can also be used in the literature referring to the exponential vanishing of the variance of $\partial_{\theta} \Loss$ instead of $\Loss$.
-However, since it has been shown that these two conditions are equivalent \cite{Arrasmith22}, we choose the latter for simplicity.}.\\ Within this framework, we focus on the case of \emph{layered} quantum channels, namely
+Here, the presence of BP is diagnosed by studying the variance $\Varr$ of $\Loss$ for varying parameters $\theta$.
+In particular, we say that $\Loss$ suffers from BP if $\Varr \in O(e^{-\beta n})$, $\beta>0$, as in this case, the loss function exponentially concentrates around its mean value in the number $n$ of qubits.
+Within this framework, we focus on the case of \emph{layered} quantum channels, namely

+where each layer is composed of a unitary part $\mathcal{U}_{\theta_l}$ and an arbitrary quantum channel $\mathcal{E}_l$.
+If we denote by $\BH$ the space of bounded operators acting on $\mathcal{H}$, both such components can be regarded as linear, completely positive functions mapping $\BH$ to itself.
+Furthermore, the intermediate channels $\mathcal{E}_l$ will be deemed strictly-contractive if the restriction to the Hermiatian, traceless hyperplane $\mathbb{H}_0 \subset \BH$ of its adjoint action $\mathcal{E}_l^\dagger$ has an induced Schatten 1-norm $\|\mathcal{E}^\dagger_l|_{\mathbb{H}_0}\|_1$ strictly less than unity, $\|\mathcal{E}^\dagger_l|_{\mathbb{H}_0}\|_1<1$, and contractive otherwise, i.e. $\|\mathcal{E}^\dagger_l|_{\mathbb{H}_0}\|_1=1$.
+According to this definition, contractive channels preserve the $1$-norm of certain operators in $\BH$, while possibly being strictly contractive for others.
+Moreover, unitary channels, which preserve all norms across their entire domain, are a special case of contractive channels that are never strictly contractive.
+We refer to \cref{appendix:proof_main} for more details.

+Since $\Varr$ is ultimately upper-bounded by the norm of $H$, it is intuitively clear that strictly contractive channels lead to vanishing variance in the deep circuit limit.
+However, it is important to clarify that this behavior is not inherently linked to the unitality of each individual $\mathcal{E}_l$.
+Although certain results in the literature may be misconstrued as implying that unital, non-unitary channels inevitably induce deterministic concentration—i.e., NIBP—in deep circuits \cite{Singkanipa24, Wang21}, this interpretation does not hold in general.